 How to Adjust Your Schedule When Rain Does the Work for You

 Rainfall is free irrigation, and a well-timed rain event can replace one or more of your scheduled watering sessions.
-The key is knowing how much rain is actually reaching your plant roots.
+The key is knowing how much rain is reaching your plant roots.

 A general rule: one inch of rainfall replaces a standard watering session for most in-ground garden beds.
-Light rain, the kind that passes in five minutes and barely darkens the pavement, typically delivers less than 0.25 inches.
-That amount may wet the surface but rarely penetrates deep enough to reach established roots.
+Light rain, the kind that passes in five minutes and barely darkens the pavement, delivers less than 0.25 inches.
+That may wet the surface but rarely penetrates deep enough to reach established roots.

 Check rainfall totals using a free weather app or a simple rain gauge placed in your garden.
-After any rainfall, press two fingers into the soil to verify actual penetration.
+After any rainfall, press two fingers into the soil to verify penetration.
 If the top two inches are moist, skip your next scheduled session.
 If only the surface is wet, water as planned.

 Conclusion

-If you are still building confidence in your first backyard garden, knowing how often to water a small backyard garden is one of the most valuable skills you can develop early.
-It protects your plants, saves water, and removes one of the biggest sources of beginner uncertainty.
+If you are still building confidence in your first backyard garden, watering correctly is one of the first skills worth learning.
+It protects your plants, saves water, and removes a major source of beginner stress.